hevnsnt/norecognition/README.md

 ### Wait, Hasn't This Been Done Before?

 Yes, and the early work was brilliant.
 Artistic "adversarial patterns" from projects like [capable.design](https://capable.design/), [adversarialfashion.com](https://adversarialfashion.com/), and Adam Harvey’s amazing work at [adam.harvey.studio](https://adam.harvey.studio/) were groundbreaking.
-They inspired me and proved something like this was possible.
+They proved something like this was possible and inspired me to improve on their research.

 But, like many pioneering prototypes, they were often fragile.
 Many focused on older "person detection" systems (like classic [**HAAR Cascade**](https://medium.com/analytics-vidhya/haar-cascades-explained-38210e57970d) models) and were often only effective under perfect studio conditions.
 Modern facial recognition has advanced far beyond those simpler algorithms.